AGRIMA-JAIN/AGRIMA-JAIN/README.md

 ## 🔥 About Me

-- 🤖 3.5+ years of experience in AI/ML engineering
+- 🤖 4+ years of experience in Software engineering
 - 🧠 Building end-to-end deep learning and computer vision systems
-- ⚡ Optimizing GPU inference pipelines and scalable ML deployment
+- ⚡ Optimizing inference pipelines and scalable ML deployment
 - ☁️ Experienced with AWS, Docker, Kubernetes, and CI/CD workflows
 - 📊 Strong focus on production-grade ML systems and real-time inference
 - 🌐 Passionate about backend systems, scalable APIs, and cloud-native applications